• Banner_zoggs

 Now that the pressure of triathlon racing is behind him, Alistair Brownlee has made it clear that he will continue to explore his limits in the world of endurance sports.

 In the “Business of Sport” podcast, he mentioned his curiosity about ultra-distance races.
-He even brought up such demanding events as UTMB and Marathon des Sables, two legendary tests where physical and mental endurance are put to the maximum.
+He even brought up such demanding events as UTMB and the Marathon des Sables, two legendary tests where physical and mental endurance are put to the maximum.

 Although he has not confirmed dates, there is great expectation to see him face trails of hundreds of kilometers, especially because of his history: if there is something that characterizes Brownlee, is his conviction to give one hundred percent in each challenge he sets himself.